jina-ai/finetuner/README.md

 <!-- start elevator-pitch -->

-Fine-tuning is an effective way to improve the performance on neural search tasks.
-However, it is non-trivial for many deep learning engineers.
+Fine-tuning is an effective way to improve performance on neural search tasks.
+However, it can be very difficult for many deep learning engineers to do.

-Finetuner makes fine-tuning easier, faster and performant by streamlining the workflow and handling all complexity and infrastructure on the cloud.
-With Finetuner, one can easily uplift pre-trained models to be more performant and production ready.
+Jina AI's Finetuner makes fine-tuning easier and faster by streamlining the workflow and handling all complexity and infrastructure on the cloud.
+With Finetuner, one can easily enhance the performance of pre-trained models and make them production-ready without expensive hardware.

-📈 **Performance promise**: uplift pretrained model and deliver SOTA performance on domain-specific neural search applications.
+📈 **Performance promise**: enhance the performance of pre-trained models and deliver state-of-the-art performance on domain-specific neural search applications.

-🔱 **Simple yet powerful**: easy access to 40+ mainstream losses, 10+ optimisers, layer pruning, weights freezing, dimensionality reduction, hard-negative mining, cross-modal model, distributed training.
+🔱 **Simple yet powerful**: easy access to 40+ mainstream loss functions, 10+ optimisers, layer pruning, weight freezing, dimensionality reduction, hard-negative mining, cross-modal models, and distributed training.

-☁ **All-in-cloud**: instant training with our free GPU; manage runs, experiments and artifacts on Jina AI Cloud without worrying about provisioning resources, integration complexity and infrastructure.
+☁ **All-in-cloud**: train using our free GPU, manage runs, experiments and artifacts on Jina AI Cloud without worrying about resource availability, complex integration, or scalable infrastructure.

 <!-- end elevator-pitch -->

 ## [Documentation](https://finetuner.jina.ai/)

-## Benchmark
+## Benchmarks

 <table>
 <thead>